Project Description

 The client wanted to find a way to optimize the waste heat from 6 furnaces in a unit that produces more than 95% of the site’s output.
 The presence of 6 dryers in a building nearby has allowed us to consider a valorization on these processes.

-The objective is to ensure the necessary heat supply to the dryers by the valorization of waste heat.
+The aim was to provide the heat needed for the dryers by recovering waste heat.

 Project progress: